SCHOLARSHIP

 -

-3 letters of recommendation from persons unrelated to the student.
+Two letters of recommendation from non-relatives

 -